-As part of the proposed application, the applicant is requesting to amend the Council endorsed Tertiary Plan in order to recognize an increase in the height and unit count to 250 apartment dwellings or 332 senior citizens residence with a height of 12 and 14 storeys.
-Although this differs from the Council endorsed Tertiary Plan, it is supported by the existing and planned public transit along Queen Street, which requires transit supportive densities.
+As part of the proposed application, the applicant is requesting to amend the Council endorsed Tertiary Plan in order to recognize an increase in the height and unit count of the apartment block to 12 storeys and 200 units.
+Although this differs from the Council endorsed Tertiary Plan it is supported by the existing and planned public transit along Queen Street, which requires transit supportive densities.
 The proposed change to the Tertiary Plan still incorporates a cohesive plan with the adjacent property owners in order to ensure a comprehensive development of the area, while protecting the natural heritage features.